From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Introduction

 Distance based signatures for object discrimination have been applied and studied in a variety of settings \citep{osada2002shape,gelfand2005robust,belongie2006matching,shi2007direct,brinkman2012invariant,berrendero2016shape}.
 Recently, lower bounds of the Gromov-Wasserstein distance (see \citet{memoli2011gromov}) have received some attention in applications \citep{gellert2019substrate} and in the investigation of their discriminating properties and their statistical behavior \citep{memoli2018distance, weitkamp2020gromovwasserstein}.

 Furthermore, it is noteworthy that nearest neighbor distributions are of great interest in various fields in biology \citep{zou1995nearest,meng2020k} as well as in physics \citep{torquato1990nearest,bhattacharjee2003nth,hsiao2020mean}.
 In these fields it is quite common to consider the (mean of the) distribution of all nearest neighbors for data analysis.
-While this case corresponds to $m=1/n$ and is not included in our theoretic analysis, we would like to emphasize that taking the mean over a certain percentage of nearest neighbors makes our method a lot more robust against noise, which is why it performs so well in the analysis of noisy point clouds. \\ In the analysis of SMLM images, methods from spatial statistics are often employed.
-Related to the global distribution of all distances is Ripley's K, which is used to infer on the amount and the degree of clustering in a given data set as compared to a point cloud generated by a homogeneous Poisson point process (see, e.g., \citet{SMLM1} for the application of Ripley's K in this context).
-Despite the connection via certain distributions of distances, the objectives and underlying models are quite different to the setting of this paper, such that a direct comparison is not straightforward. \\
+This case corresponds to $m=1/n$ in our method (see Remark \ref{rem:sampling} for a discussion of different types of sampling mechanisms).
+We would like to emphasize that taking the mean over a certain percentage of nearest neighbors makes our method a lot more robust against noise, leading to a more reliable performance in the analysis of noisy point clouds. \\ In the analysis of SMLM images, methods from spatial statistics are often employed.
+Related to the global distribution of all distances is Ripley's K, which is used to infer the amount and the degree of clustering in a given data set as compared to a point cloud generated by a homogeneous Poisson point process (see, e.g., \citet{SMLM1} for the application of Ripley's K in this context).
+Despite the connection via certain distributions of distances, the objectives and underlying models are quite different to the setting of this paper, such that a direct comparison is not sensible. \\

 Kernel density estimation from dependent data is a broad and well investigated topic.
 In addition to the references provided in Section \ref{sec:proposed approach}, kernel density estimators of symmetric functions of the data and dyadic undirected data have been considered \citep{frees1994estimating,graham2019kernel}.
 In these settings, the summands of the corresponding kernel density estimators admit a ``$U$-statistic like'' dependency structure that has to be accounted for.
 While this is more closely related to the dependency structure which we are encountering in our analysis, the structure of the statistics that appear in the decomposition of the kernel density estimator \eqref{eq:def of kde} is quite different, such that those results cannot directly be transferred to our setting.